5 Common Signs of Damaged Hair

 5. Your Hair Appears Dull

 Dullness is a sign of hair damage.
 Hair with damaged cuticles will lack the smoothness and shininess that come from a smooth cuticle layer and properly moisturized hair.
 Damage that shows itself with dullness could be caused by pollution, UV rays, product buildup, hard water, and more.
-Excess product buildup can also lead to scalp irritation- we recommend using a weekly dry scalp treatment if you start to notice your scalp feeling dry or irritated.
+Excess product buildup can also lead to unhealthy scalp irritation we recommend using a weekly dry scalp treatment if you start to notice your scalp feeling dry or irritated.

 How to Address the Signs of Hair Damage

 If any of the above sounds familiar, don’t sweat it.
 The secret behind how to restore damaged hair is simpler than you may think.
+Aside from having the right types of shampoo and conditioner, there’s another hair product you can add to your hair treatment routine.

 Treat Hair with a Mask